Dionisie Ghermani

-Dionisie Alexandru Ghermani (born 1922, Bucharest – July 5, 2009, Bucharest) was a professor, writer, philanthropist, and political activist.
+Dionisie Alexandru Ghermani (July 29, 1922 – July 5, 2009) was a professor, writer, philanthropist, and political activist.

 Education and career

 Dionisie Alexandru Ghermani was born in Bucharest.
 His father, Dionisie Germani (Ghermani) (1877–1948), was an engineer, professor, dean of Construction Faculty of Polytechnic University of Bucharest, and a political activist of the fascist Iron Guard.
 Dionisie Ghermani attended Saint Sava National College until 1941 and then graduated from the University of Berlin.

 While a student at the Saint Sava National College, Dionisie Ghermani joined the local organization of the Cross Brotherhood (Frăţia de Cruce), part of the Iron Guard.
 He became a leader of a Brotherhood of the Cross in Bucharest.
-After the unsuccessful Iron Guard Rebellion (January 21—January 23, 1941), he became a political exile in Berlin – Germany.
+After the unsuccessful Iron Guard Rebellion (January 21–January 23, 1941), he became a political exile in Berlin, Germany.

 In 1944–1945, he was a collaborator of the Romanian National Government-in-exile in Vienna, led by Horia Sima.
 In 1945 became a prisoner of French occupation forces at Innsbruck-Reichenau concentration camp.
 In August 1946, Dionisie Ghermani was liberated from Innsbruck-Reichenau.
 Then, he collaborated with British intelligence.

-He founded Institut für Rumänienforschung — Munich / Unterhaching (1987).
+He founded the Institut für Rumänienforschung, Munich / Unterhaching (1987).
 Also, Dionisie Ghermani founded German Romanian Interdisciplinary Research Institute in Bucharest (1994) as a branch of Institut für Rumänienforschung; since 1995, it is autonomous.

 Dionisie Ghermani died in Bucharest on July 5, 2009.